KolFoxy/AncestorBotPHP/farmstead_readme.md

 >Example: your hero\`s available actions are: `aimed shot`, `smokescreen`, `call the shot`, `patch up`, `skeet shot`, `pass turn`.
 You want your hero to use `call the shot`.
 Instead of typing the full ``!f call the shot``, you can simply type ``!f ca`` and it will return the same result, since `call the shot` is the first action in the list containing \`\`ca\`\`.
 >The same also applies to event actions.

+## Timeout
+The game will be automatically terminated after 10 minutes of inactivity.

 ## Trinkets
 After dealing with your first monster, you\`ll find a trinket after killing each subsequent opponent.
 The bot will show you the image and the description of the new trinket, and your options will be: